What is a Foreign LLC?

-If your company is physically expanding beyond your home state, you may be considered a foreign LLC and required to register in each state in which your LLC intends to conduct business.
+A foreign LLC is a term that refers to an out-of-state LLC wanting to be physically present and operating in another state.
+If your company is physically expanding beyond your home state, you may be considered a foreign LLC and are required to register in each state in which your LLC intends to conduct business.

 A Limited Liability Company (LLC) is considered domestic in the state where it is formed.
 A foreign LLC is a Limited Liability Company created in one state and then registered as a foreign entity to conduct business in a different state.

-Your LLC must be registered as a foreign LLC with the Secretary of State in the new state before conducting business within the new state.
+Your Limited Liability Company must be registered as a foreign LLC with the Secretary of State in the new state before conducting business within the new state.

 The process of registering your company in a new state in order to conduct business is referred to as “foreign qualification.”
-Requiring out-of-state companies to qualify ensures that the state’s residents have access to basic information about the business entity.
-This information on record with the state is particularly important if a domestic entity or resident needs to serve legal process on the foreign LLC.
-Qualification also helps the state impose the same necessary sales tax, franchise tax and reporting required of domestic entities, such as the annual report.
+Requiring out-of-state companies to qualify in a foreign state ensures the state’s residents have access to basic information about the business entity and the state on the business activities of the LLC.
+This information on record with the state is particularly important if a domestic entity or resident needs to serve legal process on the foreign Limited Liability Company.
+Foreign qualification also helps the state impose the same necessary sales tax, franchise tax, and reporting required of domestic entities, such as the annual report.

-Many states will also require a Certificate of Existence, which proves the LLC is in good standing in their home state.
+As a part of the registration process, many states will also require a Certificate of Existence, which proves the LLC is in good standing in its home state.

 How Does a Company Foreign Qualify?